-Magnesium is a naturally occurring mineral.
-Magnesium is important for many systems in the body especially the muscles and nerves.
+Magnesium is a naturally occurring mineral that is important for many systems in the body especially the muscles and nerves.

-Magnesium sulfate injection may also be used for purposes other than those listed in this medication guide.
+Magnesium sulfate injection may also be used for purposes not listed in this medication guide.

-What are the possible side effects of magnesium sulfate injection (Sulfamag)?
+What are the possible side effects of magnesium sulfate injection (Magnesium Sulfate-Sodium Chloride, Sulfamag)?

-What is the most important information I should know about magnesium sulfate injection (Sulfamag)?
+What is the most important information I should know about magnesium sulfate injection (Magnesium Sulfate-Sodium Chloride, Sulfamag)?

 Report Problems to the Food and Drug Administration